ReiSikk/ReiSikk/README.md

 - 👋 Hi, I’m @ReiSikk
-- 👀 I’m interested in Web Design and Frontend
+- 👀 I’m most interested in Frontend Dev and Web Design but currently studying to be proficient with full stack technologies.
-- 🌱 I’m currently learning React.js, Next.Js
+- 🌱 I’m currently learning React.js, Next.Js, Nest.js, Node.js, TypeScript and much more.

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for opportunities in Frontend/Web Design or Full Stack
-- 📫 How to reach me sikkrei@gmail.com
+- 📫 How to reach me: sikkrei@gmail.com

 <!---
 ReiSikk/ReiSikk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.